Our goal is to promote Adelphi University and its programs in a clear, coherent and consistent manner.

 Garden City, NY 11530-0701

-Never use advisor, unless part of a proper noun.
+Our editorial style is adviser; use advisor only if part of a proper noun.

 Affect, as a verb, means to influence.
 Sally’s decision will affect the schedule of summer vacations.